Public Health

 The AMA’s What Doctors Wish Patients Knew™ series gives physicians a platform to share what they want patients to understand about today’s health care headlines.

-For this installment, two infectious disease physicians took time to discuss what patients need to know about Lyme disease.
+For this installment, three physicians took time to discuss what patients need to know about Lyme disease.
 These AMA members are:

-• Paul Auwaerter, MD, clinical director of the Division of Infectious Diseases and Sherrily and Ken Fisher Professor of Medicine at Johns Hopkins University School of Medicine in Baltimore.
+• Paul Auwaerter, MD, an infectious diseases physician and clinical director of the Division of Infectious Diseases and Sherrily and Ken Fisher Professor of Medicine at Johns Hopkins University School of Medicine in Baltimore.

 • Erica Kaufman West, MD, director of infectious diseases in the department of science, medicine and public health at the AMA.